EricApostal/car-physics-playground/README.md

 # Car Physics Engine for Roblox
 NOTE: This is WIP!
 While some things are partially implemented, some things aren't!
-Most of these systems work independently of each other, but haven't been integrated quite yet.
+Most of these systems work independently of each other but haven't been integrated quite yet.

 # About
-Car Physics Playground is an experimental game, utilizing Roblox's experimental beta Meshing API.
+Car Physics Playground is an experimental game, utilizing Roblox's beta Meshing API.
 This game uses a combination of Roblox's physics in conjunction with custom physics to provide realistic crash representations.

 https://github.com/EricApostal/car-physics-playground/assets/60072374/4e9f73f7-bfab-4701-8b4e-51bf7d74b8e2